 HPV Prevention Week is designed to bring Canadians together to engage in a series of events and initiatives to increase awareness of an infection that is estimated to affect more than 75% of sexually active men and women in their lifetime.
 The human papilloma virus causes genital warts, but persistent disease can cause 6 different types of cancer: Oropharyngeal, Penile, Anal, Vaginal, Cervical, and Vulvar.

 #CANADAvsHPV, demonstrates international leadership in how we – doctors, nurse practitioners, nurses, public health officials, NGOs, pharmacists, patients, government and industry – can work together to educate all Canadians to:

 We have a week of exciting lunch and learn seminars from some of the leaders in Canada of HPV prevention and elimination!
 Each seminar will run from 12 to 1 pm Eastern time, but will be recorded and viewable here afterward.

 Monday, October 5 - Drs.
 Shelley McNeil and Vivien Brown "HPV in Adult Women, an overview of the state of the fight against HPV"

 Tuesday, October 6 - Dr. Gina Ogilvie "The Canadian path to cervical cancer elimination"

 (Available until 11/7/2020)

 Wednesday, October 7 - Virtual Screening of Lady Ganga followed by a Q&A with medical students and their mentors on HPV in medical education

-You can view Lady Ganga: Nilza's Story here
+You can view the extended version of Lady Ganga: Nilza's Story here

 Thursday, October 8 - Dr. Unjali Malhotra "Cultural Safety and HPV"